svvvst/resume_generator/resume.md

 #  Projects

+##  Resume Generator
+This resume was produced using a custom NodeJS program to build, style, and manage different resume versions.
+Managing different versions of resumes is complicated and time-consuming, requiring management of both the content, as well as the style.
+The program used to generate this resume uses the Node library 'Showdown' to convert a markdown-formatted resume to HTML.
+This HTML is then injected into an HTML template, styled from a file specified in a JSON config, and converted to a PDF by opening/"printing" via the Puppeteer browser automation library.
+Different resume versions are managed with git or can be specified in the config.

 ##  Rusyn Wordle
 Developed and deployed responsive word game web-app featuring interactive game board and on-screen Cyrillic keyboard.
 Showcases proficiency in front-end development with HTML5, JavaScript, and CSS, plus basic back-end development and database management skills with PostgreSQL and PHP.
 Git employed extensively for revision tracking and sourcing bugs from community.